 - In a large bowl combine your dry ingredients: oats, flour, baking powder, cinnamon, salt.

-- In a separate bowl, whisk together the wet ingredients: coconut oil or butter, egg, vanilla.
+- In a separate bowl, whisk together the wet ingredients: butter, egg, vanilla.
 Once combined stir in the honey or maple syrup.

 - Add the wet ingredients to dry ingredients by stirring just until combined (overstirring can create tough cookies) then fold in the apple.
 Chill in the refrigerator for 30 minutes.